atulsd/Weather_Dashboard/README.md

 # Usage:

-This project is about building a weather dashboard with form inputs.
+This project is about building a weather dashboard with form input for city name.

 # Screenshots